GamesOfArcadia/ciqs/README.md

 CIQS is an analytic quantum circuit pipeline including: mapper, router, and optimizer.

 The pipeline natively handles quDits of any dimension ( qubit, qutrit, ququart, and above ) with no additional parameters required.

+CIQM, the analytic mapper and router, places logical qubits onto physical positions using vectorized sector assignment in a single pass, identifying the optimal subgraph of the hardware topology for the circuit's interaction structure.
+The router handles residual SWAP insertions via BFS shortest path, updating placement maps sequentially.
+On circuits whose interaction graph matches the hardware topology, the mapper achieves valid placement with zero SWAP insertions.
+No routing overhead, no added depth.

-The optimizer scans the mapped and routed circuit once and applies three removal passes in sequence:
+CIQO, the analytic optimizer, scans the mapped and routed circuit once and applies three removal passes in sequence:

 - Pass1 removes individual redundant gates,
 - Pass2 removes gate sequences impossible to remove individually,